 Near Amherstburg in Essex County, Ontario — Central Canada

 Location.
-42° 5.096′ N, 83° 6.779′ W. Marker is near Amherstburg, Ontario, in Essex County.
-Marker is on Front Road South (County Route 20) south of Dalhousie Street, on the left when traveling south.
-The historical marker is located in front of a residence overlooking the Detroit River, just south of Amherstburg.
-Touch for map.
+42° 5.091′ N, 83° 6.784′ W. Marker is near Amherstburg, Ontario, in Essex County.
+Marker is on Front Road South (County Route 20) just from Dalhousie Street, on the left when traveling south.
+The historical marker is located in front of Touch for map.
 Marker is at or near this postal address: 779 Front Road South, Amherstburg, Ontario N9V 2M4, Canada.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 kilometers of this marker, measured as the crow flies.
 Capture of the Anne, 1838 (a few steps from this marker); Bellevue 1816 (approx. 0.9 kilometers away); Simon Girty U.E. (approx. 1.6 kilometers away); Lt. - Colonel William Caldwell (approx. 1.7 kilometers away); The Great Sauk Trail (approx. 2 kilometers away); The Commissariat Office (approx. 2 kilometers away); Amherstburg Navy Yard (approx. 2.1 kilometers away); The Battle of Lake Erie (approx. 2.1 kilometers away).
 Touch for a list and map of all markers in Amherstburg.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on October 26, 2010, by Dale K. Benington of Toledo, Ohio.
 This page has been viewed 1,708 times since then and 19 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on October 26, 2010, by Dale K. Benington of Toledo, Ohio.